reTHINK-project/specs/group-communication/readme.md

 10. Hyperty client A sends its local stream directly to kurento media server.
 11. If Hyperty Client B wants to join(the joiner) the same room pipeline as client A, it mirrors the same behavior of hyperty A from step 4) to 10).
 12. The Hyperty conference server connects the two streams on kurento media server.
-13. At this point media streams are exchanged between client A and Client B passing by Kurento media server in star topology.The sequence diagram evolves through the following macro steps:
+13. At this point media streams are exchanged between client A and Client B passing by Kurento media server in star topology.

 ## 3. Detailed call flows
 In this section, we mainly describe the internal logic architecture of the client and server conference Hyperties.